USS Conestoga (AT-54): Construction

 The tug was built for the Philadelphia and Reading Railway as the Conestoga in 1904 by Maryland Steel Company, Sparrows Point, Maryland.
-She was purchased on 14 September 1917 for the World War I duty and designated SP-1128.
-She was commissioned on 10 November 1917.
+She was purchased on 14 September 1917 for World War I duty and assigned the Section Patrol number SP-1128; she was commissioned on 10 November 1917.

 Service history

 Assigned to the Submarine Force, Conestoga carried out towing duties along the Atlantic coast, transported supplies and guns, escorted convoys to Bermuda and the Azores, and cruised with the American Patrol Detachment in the vicinity of the Azores.
 At the end of the war she was attached to Naval Base No. 13, Azores, from which she towed disabled ships and escorted convoys until her arrival at New York on 26 September 1919.
 She was then assigned to harbor tug duty in the 5th Naval District at Norfolk, Virginia.

 Conestoga (which had received the hull number AT-54 in July 1920) went to the Pacific in late 1920.
-She was at San Diego, California and Mare Island, California, during the first three months of 1921.
-On 25 March of that year the tug steamed out of Mare Island, with a barge of coal sailing via Pearl Harbor to take up an assignment as station ship at Tutuila, American Samoa.
+She was at San Diego, California, and Mare Island, California, during the first three months of 1921.
+On 25 March of that year, the tug steamed out of Mare Island, with a barge of coal sailing via Pearl Harbor to take up an assignment as station ship at Tutuila, American Samoa.

 Commanded by Lt.
 Ernest Larkin Jones, Conestoga was not heard from again.
 Despite an extensive search, the only trace found of her at the time of her loss was a lifeboat bearing the initial letter of her name found near Manzanillo, Mexico.

 Rediscovery

-Her wreck was discovered in 2009, as an unidentified shipwreck in the Greater Farallones National Marine Sanctuary, a few miles from Southeast Farallon Island, just off the San Francisco, California coast.
+Her wreck was discovered in 2009, as an unidentified shipwreck in the Greater Farallones National Marine Sanctuary, a few miles from Southeast Farallon Island, just off the coast of San Francisco, California.
 In October 2015, a joint NOAA and Navy mission confirmed the wreck was the Conestoga and on 23 March 2016, 95 years after the ship was lost, a formal announcement was made.
 The shipwreck was listed on the National Register of Historic Places in 2016.